hongweilibran/ms_brain_tumor/README.md

 -----------------------------------------

-This is a tutorial about the publicly multi-parametric MRI dataset for **multi-source brain tumor characterization**.
+This is a tutorial about the publicly multi-parametric MRI dataset for **multi-origin brain tumor characterization**.

 ### Download
 The dataset can be downloaded from this **[Harvard Dataverse repository](https://doi.org/10.7910/DVN/KUUEWC)**.